icasdri/mpris2controller/README.md

 Detailed instructions for [GNOME](http://gnome.org), [i3](http://i3wm.org), and [XFCE](http://xfce.org) are provided below for convenience.
 For users of other Desktop Environments or Window Managers, follow your DE or WM's documentation for adding keyboard shortcuts.

 ##### GNOME
 For [GNOME](http://gnome.org) useres, open GNOME Control Center, go to Keyboard, then Shortcuts.
 Or execute `gnome-control-center keyboard shortcuts`.
+Then...

+* *GNOME 3.22 and later*: scroll all the way to the bottom and click the "+" sign.
+Enter any descriptive name and then enter one of the commands listed at the beginning of the Usage section.
+Finally, click "Set Shortcut" and press your respective multimedia key.
-Then go to Custom Shortcuts, then the "+" sign at the bottom.
-Give it any descriptive name, then give it one of the commands listed at the beginning of the Usage section.
-Finally, click "Disabled" in the second column next to the shortcut you just created, and press your respective multimedia key.
+* *Older GNOME*: go to Custom Shortcuts and click the "+" sign near the bottom.
+Enter any descriptive name and then enter one of the commands listed at the beginning of the Usage section.
+Then, click "Add" or "OK" to add the shortcut.
+Finally, find your newly added shortcut in the list and in the second column click on the text "Disabled", then press your respective multimedia key.

 Note: mpris2controller works with the [Media Player Indicator](https://extensions.gnome.org/extension/55/media-player-indicator/) GNOME Shell Extension.
 GNOME will simply prompt you to override its keybindings when adding the custom shortcuts.